Last updated November 24, 2022

 In many instances, single soldiers are not allowed to live off post until they reach a certain rank.
 All married soldiers are allowed to live off post regardless of rank.

 The total BAH received may or may not cover actual living expenses.
 If you choose to live on post, your housing allowance is given to the privatized company that operates post-housing.

 If it decreases, your BAH will not decrease if you were stationed there prior to the decrease – you are essentially “grandfathered” into the higher rate.
 Any new arrivals will receive the lower rate.

 He will also earn a subsistence allowance (BAS).
-Single soldiers do not earn BAS as they are able to eat in the dining hall for free.
-This allowance is several hundred dollars and is not taxable.
-It is subject to change on an annual basis.
+This allowance for enlisted is just over $400/month in 2022 and is not taxable.
+It is subject to change on an annual basis based on food costs.

 When he is deployed, he may also receive imminent danger pay, location pay, and family separation allowance.
 Usually, all of his pay while he is deployed is tax-free.

 This is also true for any re-enlistment bonus if he re-enlists while deployed in a hazardous area.
 However, bonuses that were earned stateside but are paid while he is overseas will still be taxable.

 Frequently asked questions about pay are answered here.